 The idea is that the application will "talk" directly to Pipefy's API.
-Sending a request for the creation of a card with the data in the format defined by the API documentation.
+Sending a request to create a card with the data in the format defined by the API documentation.

-The actual user will only see one interface but behind the curtains there are many applications working together using APIs.
+The user will only see one interface, but behind the curtains, many applications work together using APIs.
 This type of integration is called seamless because the user never notices when software functions are handed from one application to another.

 But how do they send this data to each other?

-To summarize it, when a company offers their users an API it means that they’ve built a set of dedicated URLs that return pure data responses.
+To summarize, when a company offers its users an API, it means they’ve built a set of dedicated URLs that return pure data responses.

-So, to request an action for an application API, just send the data to a specific URL and this URL will give a response back.
+So, to request action for an application API, just send the data to a specific URL, and this URL will give a response back.

 Pipefy's URL is: https://app.pipefy.com/graphiql

-API's don't do anything on their own: API is just a messenger!
-It takes requests, tells the system what to do and gives a return response.
+APIs don't do anything independently: API is just a messenger!
+It takes requests, tells the system what to do, and gives a return response.